aquaron/anle/README.md

     runme.sh certbot virtual-host.example.com certs@example.com

+You can also use the script `get-cert.sh` located in the `etc` directory to generate new LE certificates.

 ### `start`, `stop`, `quit`, `kill`

 These are convenience commands when you're inside the running container use for